backpulse/docs/README.md

 ## What it is

 Backpulse.io is an open source API Based / Headless CMS.
 Manage your site's content through Backpulse's interface and retrieve it with a secure API.

 [@backpulse](https://github.com/backpulse) on GitHub.

 ## Features

 - Unlimited sites
-- Unlimited storage
+- Storage
 - API endpoint encrypted with a Cloudflare SSL certificate
 - Contribution
 - Easy to use